NinerBull/tRP3_RDotIO/README.md

 You can also access the config by typing `/trp3 rio`.

-* You can toggle hiding Raider.IO info when you are IC (In Character).
+* Toggle Hiding Raider.IO info when you are IC (In Character).
+* Toggle whether to use the original Raider.IO Tooltip formatting, or the addon's minified formatting.
-* You can toggle showing M+ Score and Raid Progress.
+* Toggle whether M+ Score and/or Raid Progress shows on the minified tooltip.

-* You can toggle whether the addon's minified formatting will be used instead of the original Raider.IO Tooltip info.
+To configure how the original formatting of the Raider.IO tooltip looks, type `/raiderio`.